-Buckner Preparatory will begin its 2nd year in its current edifice, with 100% of its staff returning for the 2020-2021 school year.
-BP will have two new teachers and a new full time Assistant Principal.
+Buckner Preparatory will begin its 3rd year in its current edifice, for the 2020-2021 school year.
 All potential hires are screened by the Human Resource department and district administrators via RIVS before being offered an interview.
 Candidates are interviewed by a panel consisting of district administrators, campus administrators, teachers, and instructional coaches.
-Recruitment efforts were organized by the Human Resource department that included, District's job fairs, recruitment booths at college campuses, educational conferences, and professional development trainings.
-Other efforts of recruitment included the utilization of social media outlets, alternative certification programs, education service centers, Zip Recruiter, and word of mouth.
+Recruitment efforts are organized by the Human Resource department that includes, District's job fairs, recruitment booths at college campuses, educational conferences, and professional development training.
+Other efforts of recruitment include the utilization of social media outlets, alternative certification programs, education service centers, Zip Recruiter, and word of mouth.